ptp28/C-CPP-Practice-Programs/String Operations/README.md

         <br>&emsp;For example -
         <br>&emsp;I/P : Have a nice day
         <br>&emsp;O/P : day nice a Have](reverseString.cpp)

+* `I` [There is a string, s, of lowercase English letters that is repeated infinitely many times.
+Given an integer, n, find and print the number of letter a's in the first n letters of the infinite string.
+Example:
+I/P: s => "aba", n => 10
+O/P: 7](repeatedString.cpp)

 * `A` [Reduce a string of lowercase characters in range ascii[‘a’..’z’]by doing a series of operations.
 In each operation, select a pair of adjacent letters that match, and delete them.
 Delete as many characters as possible using this method and return the resulting string.
 If the final string is empty, return 'Empty String'.](superStringReduce.cpp)